eunomia-bpf/co-processor-demo/gpu_examples/clc_bench/POLICY_DESIGN_CLAUDE.md

 ### 1. **No Framework State Structures**
    - No `SchedBlockCtx`, no `SchedGlobalCtx`
-   - Policy defines its own state layout
+   - Policy defines its own state layout via `Policy::State` type
-   - Framework just provides `void* policy_state` pointer
+   - Framework provides type-safe state references (no `void*`)

 ### 2. **Policy Controls Synchronization**
    - If policy needs atomics → it uses them